SolracUihc/solracuihc.github.io/README.md

 > [!WARNING]
 > Currently the song path CANNOT be youtube video.
 > It must be predownloaded before usage.
+> Also, please make sure that the LOCAL backend server is running and they have SAME BACKEND FILES as the frontend.

 * Update how the boxes move.